 Both public agencies, the City of Monterey and the Monterey Peninsula Regional Park District (MPRPD) are currently buying lots from willing sellers in the Del Monte Beach Tract II on an opportunity basis.
 The City previously focused their acquisition efforts on the 22 lots closest to the sea (the block between Seafoam and Tide Avenues).
-To date, a total of 5 lots have been purchased by the City in this block.
+To date, a total of 9 lots have been purchased by the City in this block.
 Currently, the City Council has now authorized acquisition over a broader area, specifically a block of 38 vacant lots between Dunecrest Ave. and the beach.
 Information submitted by the Park District states that the City has ±\$310,000 available for additional purchases within the entire 38-lot area.
 The Park District has acquired seven lots in the two block area between Seafoam and Dunecrest.
 No additional funds for acquisition are currently available to the Park District, however, they anticipate new allocations within the year.

 Given these facts, it could be argued that the Commission should defer action on a permit for the subject property in order to allow either the City or the Park District to acquire the site.
 It is, however, the practice, thus far, of both agencies to buy lots only from willing sellers in this area.
 Although both have authority to condemn property for public use, neither the City nor the Park District have initiated any eminent domain proceedings in order to acquire lots in this tract.
-The applicant, in this case, has unequivocably stated he would not be a willing seller.
-On September 9, 1996, the Park District Board will determine whether condemnation proceedings should be initiated to acquire the applicant's property.
-The results of that meeting will be reported to the Commission.
-If, however, the Park District decides to continue their practice of acquisitions only from willing sellers, then invocation of Section 30604(e) to deny or delay the project would be inappropriate.
+The applicants, in this case, have stated that they are not willing sellers; therefore invocation of Section 30604(e) to deny or delay the project would be inappropriate.